EthanJWright/obsidian-dragon-heist/NPC RP Blocks/Urchins/Squiddly.md

 ## Appearance

-> A slim tiefling boy with an eyepatch, a bow, and a quiver of toy arrows.
+> A slim tiefling boy with dark red skin and messy brown hair.
+He wears an eyepatch, a bow, and a quiver of toy arrows.

 ## Roleplaying